 The main subjects in the B.Sc Non-Medical course include chemistry, physics, computer science, mathematics, and general English.
-The curriculum is divided into three years and six semesters.
+The following are the semester-wise B.Sc Non-Medical subjects:

 Semester I |